North County DanceArts, Inc. is dedicated to the care and nurturing of the dedicated dance student.

 - NCDA adheres to a NO CELL PHONE Policy.
 Students attending class MUST turn off and put away all cell phones and electronic devices while participating in class.
 This includes all rest/water breaks.
 Students that are tardy to class or leave class to use a cell phone or other electronic device during class without the explicit consent of the Instructor will be removed from class immediately.

-To maintain the highest level of dance instruction, it sometimes becomes necessary to limit the number of students per class or “close” the class.
+In order to maintain the highest level of dance instruction, it sometimes becomes necessary to limit the number of students per class or “close” the class.
 This means that any student not in current and consistent attendance in that class prior to the “closed” status may not be able to participate until space becomes available.

 IMPORTANT: Students attending a “closed” class must be registered for that class and maintain monthly tuition payments for that class.
 If you wish to preserve your spot in that class, monthly tuition must continue to be paid – even if you do not attend.